lucis-e/LMG_BioinfoProgrammingChallenges/LMG_Assignment4/README.md

 [2] Moreno-Hagelsieb, G., &amp; Latimer, K. (2007).
 Choosing blast options for better detection of orthologs as Reciprocal Best Hits.
 Bioinformatics, 24(3), 319–324. https://doi.org/10.1093/bioinformatics/btm585

 **FUTURE PERSPECTIVES**
+- Multiple Sequence Alignment: align the sequences of the orthologue candidates to generate a set of alignments that can be used for phylogenetic analyses.
+- Phylogenetic Analysis: construct phylogenetic trees to analyse the evolutionary relationship between the sequences.
+-